 User-friendly with easy automation.
-There’s no point having a fancy new ecommerce system if it’s a). too hard to use or b). too time-consuming to change anything.
+There’s no point in having a fancy new ecommerce system if it’s a). too hard to use, or b). too time-consuming to change anything.
 Fortunately, Shopify Plus scores highly on both ease of use and automation.
-It’s back-end is approachable and streamlined for the user and it has potential for greater efficiency through it’s huge app offering.
+Its back end is approachable and streamlined for the user, and it has the potential for greater efficiency through its huge app offering.

 App approach.
 Shopify Plus has a rich app ecosystem, allowing you to quickly integrate new services and functionality as your brand changes.
 These three key apps (exclusive to Shopify Plus merchants) maximise efficiency and automation:

 3. Test Drive The eCommerce Platform & Shopify Plus Agency.